jj1bdx/tinymt-erlang/README.md

 * See <http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/TINYMT/index.html>
 * Also see <https://github.com/jj1bdx/TinyMT/> for my fork of the reference code

+## Note: include file removed

+* Old include file can be found in version tagged as `20140412`
+* The internal state now have opaque type `tinymt32:intstate32/0`

 ## Note: no NIF support, HiPE can be enabled